Shaped by storms and tides, this narrow barrier island stretches for 10 miles between the restless Atlantic Ocean and the historic Barnegat Bay.

 Note: A Mobile Sport Fishing Vehicle permit is required to operate 4-wheel drive vehicles on the fishing beaches.
 No vehicles are allowed North of the Gilikins entrance.

-Island Beach State Park – Annual Mobile Sport Fishing Vehicle Permit has SOLD OUT FOR 2021!
+Island Beach State Park – 2021 Annual Mobile Sport Fishing Vehicle Permit available October 1, 2021 for fall fishing.

 Mobile Sport Fishing Vehicle Permits grant the permit holder’s 4x4 vehicle access to drive on to the beaches at Island Beach State Park for the sole purpose of fishing.